caixingyang1228/DVIA-Final-Project/README.md

 -   First, find highly relevant areas based on the tag.

-(To make it more visual, I thought of inserting illustrations from the article into the tag page)
+(To make it more visual readability, this version inserting a picture from the article related to the tag)

 ![](images/image3.png)